villegame/datalog-2-sw/README.md

 [Live graph](https://villegame.files.wordpress.com/2018/03/live1.png)
 [Configuration](https://villegame.files.wordpress.com/2018/03/config1.png)

-## Use
+## Hardware

-Before deploying the software you need to have raspbian jessie installed on your RPI.
-You will also need to do the wiring with desired components (1-Wire sensors, BME-280 sensor on i2c bus).
+You will need to do the wiring with desired components: 1-Wire sensor(s), BME-280 sensor on i2c bus.

 BME-280 module connects to RPI pins as following: